 The catchment area of a University is the location of that University & other States in the same geopolitical zone or selected region.

 UNIBEN has the following six States as her catchment areas:

 Indigenes of a University’s catchment area enjoy lower cut-off mark, even for competitive courses, and an 80% chance of admission into that University.

-An applicant of UNIBEN who is also an indigene of (let’s say) Bayelsa has an 80% chance of gaining admission into UNIBEN.
+So, an applicant of UNIBEN who is also an indigene of (let’s say) Bayelsa has an 80% chance of gaining admission into UNIBEN.

 While other applicants outside these UNIBEN catchment areas have just 45 percent.

 What about ELDs?